ekline/draft-mpvd-api-requirements/README.md

-Multiple Provisioning Domains Application Layer API
+Multiple Provisioning Domain (MPVD) Requirements for an Application Layer API